Business Registration

 ALCOHOL LICENSING & MONTHLY MIXED DRINK EXCISE TAX

-Beginning January 12, 2022 all new Alcoholic Beverage applications will need to be submitted online via the Georgia Department of Revenue website.
-Once the initial online application is submitted please call the Occupational Tax Specialist to provide notification of your submitted application.
+Beginning January 12, 2022, all New Alcoholic Beverage License Applications will need to be submitted online via the Georgia Department of Revenue website.
+Once the initial online application is submitted, please call the Business Registration Clerk to provide notification of your submitted application.

 Please follow the instructions on the application to perform your background check and fingerprints.
-If fingerprinting services are unavailable please contact us.
-All required forms need to be filled out, notarized and returned to City Hall with payment.
+If fingerprinting services are unavailable, please contact us.
+All required forms need to be completed, notarized, and returned to City Hall with payment.
+Online payments may be made at www.poolerpay.com.

-All applications will be reviewed by Building & Zoning, Police Chief, and final approval will be given by the Mayor and Council at a scheduled Council meeting which will require the applicant’s attendance.
+All applications will be reviewed by the Planning & Development and Police Departments; final approval will be given by the Mayor and Council at a scheduled Council Meeting, which will require the applicant’s attendance.

-Effective November 15th, 2021, City of Pooler’s Mayor and Council approved a new ordinance to amend Chapter 6 Alcoholic Beverages.
-Here you will find the link to the approved ordinance which is effective immediately.
+Effective November 15th, 2021, the City of Pooler’s Mayor and Council approved a new ordinance to amend Chapter 6 – Alcoholic Beverages.
+Here you will find the link to the approved ordinance, which is effective immediately.

 BUSINESSES WITH NO LOCATION IN THE STATE OF GEORGIA

-A business license with the City of Pooler will be required if an out of state business does not have a licensed location in the State of Georgia and they will have one or more employees or agents who exert substantial efforts within the jurisdiction of the city for the purpose of soliciting business or serving customers/clients.
+A business license with the City of Pooler is required if an out-of-state business does not have a licensed location within the State of Georgia and will have one or more employees or agents who exert substantial efforts within the jurisdiction of the City for the purpose of soliciting business or serving customers/clients.
 This also includes anyone who owns personal or real property which generates income and which is located within the jurisdiction of the City.
+Online payments may be made at www.poolerpay.com.

 Ordinance for Business with No Location in the State